steveydevey/tummy/README.md

-# Gitrack - Food & GI Issues Tracker
+# Tummy - Food & GI Issues Tracker

 A multi-user web application for tracking food intake and gastrointestinal issues.
 Built with Ruby on Rails, designed for containerized deployment.